mateusoliveira43/cly/README.md

 ## SonarCloud Code Analysis

-TODO add sonar lint config to wiki
+TODO add sonar lint config to wiki!

 [SonarCloud](https://sonarcloud.io/) analyzes the source code of the project through the CI pipeline.